NaysanSaran/pandas2postgresql/Readme.md

 # From Pandas Dataframe To SQL Table using Psycopg2

-Full functionning example associated to my blog post TBD.
+Full functionning example associated to my [blog post](https://naysan.ca/2019/11/02/from-pandas-dataframe-to-sql-table-using-psycopg2).
 The data for this tutorial is freely available from the World Bank website https://data.worldbank.org/indicator/en.atm.co2e.pc.
 The version stored in the data/ directory of this repo is a simplified version of that zip file.

 ## Step-by-step Jupyter notebook